BREAK THE FAT HABIT - SWITCH TO RABBIT!

 Is it safe?

 Our rabbits are packaged in a USDA inspected facility by knowledgeable and professional meat processors.
-They are a smaller family operation we can work with closely, with years of experience in rabbit processing.
-They have a brand new state of the art facility and were praised by their USDA inspector in writing when we contacted him for references.
+They are a smaller family operation we can work with closely.
 We have a State of TN. license for retail meat sales - including rabbit.
 Our storage operations are overseen and inspected by the Tennessee Department of Agriculture.

 Rabbit raising is sustainable agriculture!